kcloudy0717/Kaguya/README.md

   - Rigid Body: Adds rigidbody physics to the entity and can be applied forces and velocities
     - Static Rigid Body
     - Dynamic Rigid Body
-- Custom scene parser using yaml
+- Custom scene serialization using json
 - Asynchronous resource loading
+- Bindless resource
+- Utilization of graphics and asynchronous compute queues
+- Acceleration structure compaction

 # Goals